dsttd01/ttdapp/README.md

 We are yet to create rest of the features and pages for this app in progress.

 ## Current commit changes:
-1. created alerts
+1. generating apk for the testing
-2. brought down the language button
+2. apk: ttd-dsp_ver-0.1.2_03.06.2023.apk
-3. fixed the abrupt crashing bugs
+3. added calendar fragment, yet to implement